What to blog about…

 Okay – let’s switch gears to looking at what to blog about.

-We spent some time on how to write a blog with different types of blog posts, as well as, features your blog content should have like serving your audience.
+We spent some time on different types of blog posts, as well as, features your blog content should have like serving your audience.

-Now, let’s dive deep into finding out what to blog about and look at different blog niches.
+Now, let’s dive deep into finding out blog topics and look at different blog niches.

-Fundamentally, understanding your audience is what will help you figure out what to blog about.
+Fundamentally, understanding your audience is what will help you figure out your blog post topics.

 So, you know the types of posts to write, the purpose of your posts and how to offer insane amounts of value, but do you know your audience?